SumanthRH/personal-website/content/post/quotes-to-ponder-on/index.md

 * “The three big decisions - what you do, where you live, and who you’re with.” - Naval Ravikant
 * "Life's basic but essential algorithm is to repeat what works for you." - Charlie Munger
 * "If you're so smart, why are you not happy?" - Naval Ravikant
+* "The perfect is the enemy of the good" - Voltaire
+* "It is by acts and not by ideas that people live." - Anatole France
+* "Chronic remorse...is a most undesirable sentiment....On no account, brood over your wrong doing.
+Rolling in the much is not the best way of getting clean" - Aldous Huxley